Lara

 To play this game, your students will spin the spinner, count how many items are on the 10 frames, and cover the number you’ve spun with a counter.
 If you have themed counters this would be a fun time to add them in!
 You can also get it on the website store!

-Escaping Spiders!
-Building Thinking Classrooms Math Task
+Building Thinking Classrooms Halloween Math Tasks!

 In this Halloween counting spiders activity, your students have to figure out how many spider legs have escaped the haunted house!